top of page

 • Level 1 courses cost approximately $350–$550.

-• Higher levels range between $600–$1,200 depending on instructor and location.
+• Higher levels can range between $600–$1,200, depending on instructor and location.

 A freediver holding onto a yellow training float.
 Calm water, dark blue backdrop. - Plunge Waterwear Dive suit Diveskin dive skin UPF 50+